 BA in Theatre and Feminist Studies, UC Santa Cruz 2012

-Jenna is thrilled to join the Lewis and Clark Community!
+Jenna is thrilled to join the Lewis & Clark Community!
 She will be teaching The History and Theory of Modern and Post-Modern Performance and American Theatre, as well as directing The Secretaries as the spring main stage production.